exercism/mips/exercises/practice/leap/.approaches/boolean-chain-with-helper-fn/content.md

 ```

 This approach performs three boolean tests in sequence, using the _remainder_ of a division to check if the year is evenly divisible by certain numbers,
-just like the [traditional boolean chain](../boolean-chain) approach, but with a twist: it uses a helper function `is_divisible_by` to determine if the year is evenly divisible.
+just like the [traditional boolean chain][approach-boolean-chain] approach, but with a twist: it uses a helper function `is_divisible_by` to determine if the year is evenly divisible.
 It calls the helper function with the `jal` (jump and link) instruction; but in order to do this, it needs to push the `$ra` register, which holds the return
 address passed to the `is_leap_year` function, onto the stack to save it.
 Since there are no `push`/`pop` instructions on MIPS, this must be done by manually
 manipulating the `$sp` (stack pointer) register.